kubedb/cli/docs/concepts/snapshot.md

       cpu: "500m"
 ```

-The `.spec` section supports the following different cloud providers to store snapshot data:
+The `.spec` section supports the following different storage providers for storing snapshot data:

 ### Local
 `Local` backend refers to a local path inside snapshot job container.
 Any Kubernetes supported [persistent volume](https://kubernetes.io/docs/concepts/storage/volumes/) can be used here.
 Some examples are: `emptyDir` for testing, NFS, Ceph, GlusterFS, etc.